 Sometimes we put a lot of thought into our travel plans, but mostly we just wing it.
 Like, when we booked all of our lodging for a week-long road trip around midnight the night before we were supposed to leave – after having a few drinks to celebrate.
 Yea, that leads to way more interesting decisions.
-Like booking a night in an old, rusty hippie bus in middle-of-nowhere Utah at a place called Mystic Hot Springs.
+Like booking a night in an old, rusty hippie bus in middle-of-nowhere at a place called Mystic Hot Springs in Utah.

 Even though we read the reviews that said you had to appreciate things like quirky collections and not expect any fancy amenities, I was still a little nervous when we pulled up on a dreary April afternoon and saw “Shakedown Street.”

 This row of old buses, mostly named after Grateful Dead songs, looked a bit like a salvage lot at first glance.
 Some had artwork painted on here or there.
 Our bus, “The Ripple” had its name in beautiful letters above the windshield.

 But for the most part, Mystic Hot Springs just looked abandoned and I felt myself start to second guess this decision.
 Plus, it was snowing and I was wondering how on earth that thing could possibly keep us warm.

 But then Buddy reminded me of why we came.
 We purposefully seek out things to push our comfort zones, to provide that unique experience only out-of-the-way, nontraditional places can.
 And this would do just that.